grmpl/Tasmota-Ulanzi-AlarmClock/README.md

 10. Check if Scripts are working correctly by running the commands in autoexec.be manually.
 11. If everything works, upload autoexec.be, too.

+Note: I disabled MQTT, as my broker was flooded with all results from tasmota.cmd.
+Neither loglevel, nor mute could disable these messages.

 ## Usage
 - Setting alarm time is only possible by setting Tasmota timers.
 You can set the timers by Web frontend or MQTT.
 - Timers 1-4 in Tasmota are available for setting an alarm time.
 Don't forget to activate timers in general and set timers to repeat if you want to use them more than once.